 Unless a business only has one employee, there’s a good chance that any campaign, sale, initiative, or any other business-related action is going to involve the collaboration of multiple employees or departments.
 For an analytics software solution to be truly effective, it should promote efficient collaboration between multiple users by providing a platform that can be easily accessed across multiple devices

 , and that can be operated by users of all levels of technological training.

-After all, data is the lifeblood of the successful business, and analysing the tools that will be used to analyse that data is one way to ensure that a company remains healthy and viable for years to come.
+After all, data is the lifeblood of the successful business, and analyzing the tools that will be used to analyze that data is one way to ensure that a company remains healthy and viable for years to come.